ervwalter/ewalnet-docpad/src/documents/posts/2013-10-10-deploying-docpad-sites-to-azure.html.md

 call %KUDU_SYNC_CMD% -v 500 -i "posts;drafts" -f "%DEPLOYMENT_SOURCE%\out" -t "%DEPLOYMENT_TARGET%" -n "%NEXT_MANIFEST_PATH%" -p "%PREVIOUS_MANIFEST_PATH%"
 IF !ERRORLEVEL!
 NEQ 0 goto error
 ```

+__Note:__ This is the one section you might need to tweak.
+Notice the `-i "posts;drafts"` in the third line.
+That tells the [KuduSync](https://github.com/projectkudu/KuduSync.NET) tool to not copy anything in the `posts/` or `drafts/` folders.
+This is specific to my particular blog and you may want to remove it or modify it for your own purposes.
+I don't copy anything from `posts/` because I am using the [dateurls](https://github.com/mgroves84/docpad-plugin-dateurls/) plugin which changes the URLs of documents in that folder to live elsewhere.
+I ignore that folder because I don't want the left over files from the `posts/` folder to be copied to the live site.
+I also exclude files in the 'drafts/' folder because, well, they are drafts and I don't want them to appear on the live site.
+I'll talk more about how I handle draft posts in my next blog post.

 ## Summary

 That's it.
 Add those three files and you get easy continuous integration support with Azure and DocPad.
 Pretty sweet.